 |Season:||One generation per year except in south Florida, where there are two.
 Some individuals overwinter as adults, but most do so as large nymphs.
 Eggs are laid in spring.
 Most calling is Feb.-July, but because adults are long-lived, some calling occurs year-round.
 Flights are heaviest in April, May, and June except in south Florida, where a second generation sometimes produces a flight peak in July or August; n.
 Fla. data.|

-This species was long thought to be native to southeastern United States and went by the name Neoscapteriscus acletus.
+This species was long thought to be native to southeastern United States.
 However, analysis of early records revealed that it first appeared in the United States in l904, near the port of Brunswick, Georgia.
 Subsequently it became established at other ports—Charleston, South Carolina, l9l5; Mobile, Alabama, l9l9; Port Arthur, Texas, l925—and spread from these sites to occupy most of the southeastern states (Walker & Nickle 1981).
-Once the source of the immigrants was identified, Nickle (1992) determined that the species had another name, Neoscapteriscus borellii.
-Because N. borellii was the older name it became the correct one to use.

-The N. borellii introduced at Brunswick and Mobile had a mottled pronotal pattern, whereas those at Charleston and Port Arthur had four light dots arranged in a trapezoid on the dark pronotal disk (see photograph above).
-The two patterns initially spread from the separate sites of introduction, but today the mottled pattern is only in the vicinity of Mobile.
+The N. borellii introduced at Brunswick and Mobile had a mottled pronotal pattern, whereas those at Charleston and Port Arthur had four light dots arranged in a trapezoid on the dark pronotal disk (see image 3 above).
+The two patterns initially spread from the separate sites of introduction, but in 1931 the mottled pattern occurred only in the vicinity of Mobile.
 The recent establishment of N. borellii along the Colorado River and in turf near Yuma, Arizona, raises the possibility that it will spread to other sandy well-watered areas throughout the Southwest.

 The southern mole cricket is largely carnivorous and apparently does less damage to established grass than the tawny and short-winged mole-crickets, which are mostly herbivorous.